Tom Hearden

 Thomas Francis "Red" Hearden (September 8, 1904 – December 27, 1964) was an American football player and coach.

-Tom Hearden was born in Appleton, Wisconsin.
-As a boy, his family move to Green Bay, Wisconsin.
-From 1920–22 He played in the backfield for Green Bay East High School's football team with his brothers and Jim Crowley.
 He played college football at the University of Notre Dame, under head coach Knute Rockne, and professionally in the National Football League (NFL) as a halfback for the Green Bay Packers, under head coach Curly Lambeau, and the Chicago Bears, under head coach George Halas.

-College career

-College football
+Hearden served as the head football coach at St. Norbert College in De Pere, Wisconsin from 1946 to 1952, compiling a record of 40–14.

+Early life and college career

+Hearden was born in Appleton, Wisconsin, and moved, as a boy, with his family to Green Bay, Wisconsin.
+From 1920 to 1922, he played in the backfield for Green Bay East High School's football team with his brothers and Jim Crowley.

-As a sophomore, he was a member of the 1924 National Championship team that featured the Four Horsemen backfield (including Crowley).
+As a sophomore at the University of Notre Dame, Hearden was a member of the 1924 Notre Dame Fighting Irish football team that featured the Four Horsemen backfield, including Crowley.
 That team defeated Stanford, led by Ernie Nevers and coached by Pop Warner, in the 1925 Rose Bowl, although Hearden did not appear in that game.
-He was team captain his senior year and a three-year letterman.
+He was captain of the 1926 Notre Dame Fighting Irish football team in his senior year and a three-year letterman.
+He played six games over three seasons for the Chicago Bears and Green Bay Packers.

 Coaching career

-In 1930, Hearden coached for the St. Catherine's High School (Racine, Wisconsin) program, obtaining a record of 26–3–3 and two Catholic conference titles.
-He coached for Racine Park for the 1934–35 seasons, and posted an 8–5–3 record.
+In 1930, Hearden began his coaching career at St. Catherine's High School in Racine, Wisconsin.
+He led his teams there to a record of 26–3–3 and two Catholic conference titles.
+He coached for Racine's Washington Park High School for the 1934 and 1935 seasons, and posted an 8–5–3 record.
 In 1936, Hearden returned to his alma mater, Green Bay East High School, and achieved a 51–3–1 mark through 1942.
 East won 32 straight games at one point and won or shared six conference titles in that seven-year stretch.

-He joined the navy in 1943.
+Hearden joined the navy in 1943.
 After the war, he returned to Wisconsin.
 As the head football coach at St. Norbert College from 1946 to 1952, he compiled a record of 40–14.
 He joined the Green Bay Packers in 1954 and stayed for two years, leaving to serve as an assistant coach at the University of Wisconsin in 1956.
 He returned to the Packers in 1957.
 Later that same year, he suffered a stroke, ending his coaching career.